vtex-apps/store-components/react/components/ProductPrice/README.md

   }
 ```

-And to import it in your code:
+And to import it into your code:

 ```js
 import ProductPrice from 'vtex.storecomponents/ProductPrice'